projecthuman-repo/team-project-gravity/deliverable-1/planning.md

 List each team member and:
  * A description of their role(s) and responsibilities including the components they'll work on and non-software related work
  * 3 technical strengths and weaknesses each (e.g. languages, frameworks, libraries, development methodologies, etc.)

+ * Eric Hasegawa: Product manager, full stack developer; Responsible for managing the project and team throughout the development process.
+Will handle workflow and process optimization, sprint meetings, task management, and will be the main channel for ensuring streamlined communication both within the team, and between the team and Human city.
+Additionally, will provide development support in a full stack capacity as required by the availability of other members and progression of the product.
+Strong in management (specifically with Agile and lean methodologies) and technical skills in Javascript, SQL, API development, and overall full stack development.

+* Micaela Consens: Development lead; Responsible for managing the development process, ensuring progress stays consistent throughout the term, and will serve as the primary point of contact for development concerns and solutions.
+Will handle the maintenance of our codebase and repository, and provide guidance for the structure of the project and make design decisions.
+In terms of development, Micaela will work largely on backend system design and development, but can work on front end if necessary.
+Micaela is the most experienced with our stack and is familiar with mySQL and GraphQL, drawing experience from development work at Sickkids and CamH.

 #### Q7: What operational events will you have as a team?